Apple Intelligence: Lawsuit over false advertising

-"Apple deceived millions of consumers into purchasing new phones they did not need based on features that do not exist, in violation of multiple false advertising and consumer protection laws," claimed the lawsuit filing, adding that Apple's "pervasive marketing campaign" was "built on a lie."
+outraged consumers and industry scrutiny, Apple was forced to acknowledge that the heralded Apple Intelligence features, including the Siri enhancements that fueled the greatest consumer excitement, did not exist then and do not exist now.
+Worse, Apple has admitted that if these features ever materialize, it won't be until 2026—two years after its pervasive marketing campaign built on a lie.
+Against this backdrop, Apple deceived millions of consumers into purchasing new phones they did not need based on features that do not exist, in violation of multiple false advertising and consumer protection laws.

 In September 2025, Apple filed a motion to dismiss the case, arguing that only two out of the "nearly two dozen" promised features were left out of the release.